jetbundle/jetbundle.github.io/_diffequations/chapter-04/04-7-susy-qm.md

 # Section 4.7: Supersymmetric Quantum Mechanics

+> The solvability of quantum mechanical potentials is not accidental—it emerges from a hidden algebraic structure that pairs Hamiltonians and transforms spectral problems into algebraic ones.

 ## Introduction

 In the preceding sections of this chapter, we explored how the solvability of nonlinear partial differential equations—such as the Korteweg-de Vries equation—relies on the existence of infinite symmetries and the ability to map nonlinear evolution onto linear isospectral flows (Lax pairs).
 We now turn our attention to the Schrödinger equation, the fundamental linear differential equation of quantum mechanics.
 While this equation is linear, exact analytical solutions are historically rare, restricted to a specific "zoo" of potentials (harmonic oscillator, Coulomb, Pöschl-Teller) that yield the special functions discussed in Chapter 1.2.